delida/MOACDocs-CHN/docs/appchain/Chain3Js.rst

 .. _jsscs_gettxpool:

-Returns the ongoing transactions in the MicroChain.
+Returns the ongoing transactions in the AppChain.

 *Parameters*

-1. `String` - The MicroChain address.
+1. `String` - The AppChain address.

 *Returns*